ji-chartsiri/AICO/README.md

 Supervised learning algorithms are increasingly being used to guide economic and social decisions.
 However, the opaqueness of these algorithms presents significant challenges, particularly in highly regulated domains such as financial services, healthcare, and the judicial sector, where transparency is crucial.

 This project introduces **AICO**, a feature significance test that improve model transparency by testing the significance of input features (variables) in a supervised learning algorithm.
-AICO evaluates the incremental effect of each feature on model predictive or decision performance, relative to a baseline where all features are kept constant.
+AICO evaluates the incremental effect of each feature on model predictive or decision performance, relative to a baseline where features' information are removed.

 ## Contributions

 ### Model-Agnostic Hypothesis Testing Framework

-AICO provides a versatile framework for hypothesis testing in machine learning models, with the following contributions:
+AICO offers a flexible and powerful framework for hypothesis testing in machine learning models, with the following key features:

-- **Model-Agnostic**: A model-agnostic hypothesis testing framework that can be applied to any supervised machine learning models including regression and classification without assumption of the model's underlying structure
+- **Model-Agnostic**: The AICO framework is model-agnostic, meaning it can be applied to any supervised learning model—whether regression or classification—without making assumptions about the model's underlying structure.
-- **Statistically-Grounded**: Delivers measures of feature importance including exact non-asymptotic p-value, exact non-asymptotic confidence interval, and feature importance score
+- **Statistically Rigorous**: Provides robust measures of feature importance, including exact, non-asymptotic p-values and confidence intervals, and feature importance scores, enabling the features ranking.
-- **Computationally Efficient**: No refitting required
+- **Computational Efficiency**: Requires no retraining or refitting of the model, making it computationally efficient.

 ## Repository Structure